redsymbol/genstatic/README.txt

 srcdir and destdir are directories.  srcdir contains files - HTML, CSS, Javascript, etc. - in the form of Django templates.
 It normally also contains a magic subdirectory, named "_" (underscore), that can contain inheritable base templates.
-These are files you create.
+These are all files you create.

-Files in srcdir, other than those in "_", are rendered as Django template, and written into destdir (which is created, and by default, not overwritten.
+Files in srcdir, other than those under "_", are rendered as Django templates, and written into destdir (which is created, and by default, not overwritten.
 Override that with the --clobber option.)

 Not all files will be rendered this way: only those with certain filename extensions.
-(By default, it's "htm", "html" and "css".)
+(By default, it's "htm", "html", "txt" and "css".)
 Files that don't match this are just copied straight through.
 You can tell genstatic to match a different set of extensions with the -x option.

 Often, you will like to set variable names and values that are available to the templates.
 Create a python file that defines these